oh-jinwoo94/gkm-align/README.md

 ## Whole-genome Alignment and Mapping

 > **NOTE:**
-> Here, human/mouse whole-genome alignment is performed at hg38-mm10 syntenic intergenic loci to focus on sequence matches with high evolutionary and functional relevance.
+> The pipeline described in this section performs whole-genome alignment is limited to human-mouse syntenic intergenic loci to focus on sequence matches with high evolutionary and functional relevance.
 Approximately 10% of human and mouse enhancers fall outside these regions and will not be mapped.

 ### Genome Alignment
 #### Pre-processing for Genome Alignment